Karamiii/API-weather-page/final_project/README.md

 RELEASE 1.1

--Made some visual and text changes
+- Made some visual and text changes

 ~ Deploying new version to tuni hompepage.

 RELEASE 1.2

--Fixed some units
+- Fixed some units

 ~ Deploying new version to tuni homepage.